 Licensing and Inspection

-Anoka County Community Health and Environmental Services licenses and inspects body art facilities including tattooing, piercing and permanent cosmetics.
+Anoka County Public Health and Environmental Services licenses and inspects body art facilities including tattooing, piercing and permanent cosmetics.
 The regulations for body art are outlined in Ordinance #2003-2 and 2010-2 Body Art Ordinance.

 Apply for Licenses